 There’s a sea change happening in the wholesale food ordering industry, and buyers are the driving force behind it.
-A growing number of buyers are switching from manual and error-prone ways of placing orders, to using mobile and online ordering portals.
+A growing number of buyers are switching from manual and error-prone ways of placing orders, to using B2B eCommerce.
 In fact, the numbers are quite startling:

 - 69% of buyers are already ordering online using a computer